sfmanuel/documentation/Flow script API.md

 class UnexpectedStatusError(Exception):
+    """
+    The UnexpectedStatusError will be thrown when a child execution ends with a status which is not listed as being acceptable and the 'unexpected' parameter is set to 'throw'
+    """

     def __init__(self, execution_id, expected_status, actual_status):
         self.execution_id = execution_id
         self.expected_status = expected_status
         self.actual_status = actual_status

     def __str__(self):
+        """
+        String representation of the Exception
+        """
         return (
             f'execution ID {self.execution_id}:'
             f' expected "{self.expected_status}",'